 Why this “18 Summers” nonsense has to go

 For one too many times this summer on social media, I have seen the whole “We only have 18 summers” bit on memes and stuff.
 At first, I was like, yes, we need to cherish our time with our kids.
 Goodness knows, I am very aware of how short that time is.

 The time we have with our kids before they are on their own really is not long, and I totally get that.
-However, we don’t need to make it a lament or have it thrown in our faces as to why we should feel like crap as parents.
+However, we don’t need to lament or have it thrown in our faces as to why we should feel like crap as parents.
 Most of us are doing the best we can.
 Our kids see that.
 That is what matters.